Chart Color Schemes

 Bateau Bay - Killarney Vale has a typical household mix, with a higher-than-average median household size

-Family households account for 72.6% of all households, including 30.5% couples with children, 25.9% couples without children, and 15.2% single parent families.
-Non-family households make up the remaining 27.4%, with lone person households at 25.1% and group households comprising 2.4%.
+Family households account for 72.6% of all households, consisting of 30.5% couples with children, 25.9% couples without children, and 15.2% single parent families.
+Non-family households make up the remaining 27.4%, with lone person households at 25.1% and group households comprising 2.4% of the total.
 The median household size is 2.6 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households